canalplus/rx-player/src/core/stream/README.md

-The ``RepresentationStream`` is the part that actually monitors the buffer to deduce which segments should be downloaded, ask to download them and then give the order to push them to the `SegmentBuffer`.
+The ``RepresentationStream`` is the part that actually monitors the buffer to deduce which segments should be downloaded, ask to download them and then give the order to push them to the `SegmentSink`.